Buadam/MNIST/README.md

 Test CNNs trained on MNIST.ipynb: this code displays the activations of the neurons in each layer for a given input image.
 The code is based on Gabriel Pierobon's tutorial: https://github.com/gabrielpierobon/cnnshapes.

+cnn_model_1.h5: model weights for the CNN

+cnn_model_augm.h5: model weights for the CNN after data augmentation

 ## Scoring:
 Cross-validation accuracy (without any image augmentation and hyperparameter tuning):